R2 vs. NAID AAA Certification: What's the Difference?

 Naturally, since both certifications are achieved voluntarily, it’s good to recognize that a company with either certification holds itself to higher standards than is currently required by law.
 But when it comes to the responsible handling and destruction of data, NAID AAA certification goes out of its way to give your business the highest degree of protection currently in the industry.

-To learn more about the responsible handling and destruction of data, contact us for more information.
+To learn more about the responsible handling and destruction of data, contact us.